eqlabs/pathfinder/README.md

 sqlite-wal = true
 # Whether to enable pending support.
 poll-pending = true
+# The address to host the monitoring API at.
+Defaults to disabled.
+monitor-address = "127.0.0.1:54321"

 [ethereum]
 # This is required and must be an HTTP(s) URL pointing to your Ethereum node's endpoint.